Language:

 Changes to Tax ID

-If your taxpayer identification number has also changed because of the legal name change, you must provide that updated TIN in Section 2 of your new W-9 form as well.
+If your individual taxpayer identification number has also changed because of the legal name change, you must provide that updated TIN in Section 2 of your new W-9 form as well.

 Changes to Tax Address